clarinetJWD/bolder-container-card/README.md

 * Allow the inner cards to retain their normal appearance while the container uses different variables.
 For example, you can have a stack of cards without rounded corners, but the entire group has rounded corners.
 * Specify the gap between inner cards to let the background show through.
 * "Inner Container" mode that disables all visual styling and simply acts as a stack.
+* Full UI configuration (aside from styles).
+* Customize appearance using variables in your theme file, or in the card config.

 ### Configuration (Container Card)

-_Note that while I would like to get full UI configuration done for this card, I currently am just using the stack card editor, which doesn't have any of the options specific to this card in the UI.
-Please use YAML configuration for these elements._

 #### Minimal configuration (Container Card)